 Other smaller search engines are easier to run analytics on, but they won’t be as productive.
 In the end, you have to direct your time and resources to something that counts.

 Retargeting is effective only if it is done right.
-These above tips are not all-comprehensive.
-But they are still enough to help you get your act right.
+The above tips are not all-comprehensive, but they are still enough to help you get your act right.
 When you re-target with the right strategy on Facebook, the chances of it working out in your favor are more.

 Businesses make more progress when most of the audiences convert into potential buyers.
 Retargeting helps increase conversion rates, and consequently even increase sales.
 This is ideally what contributes to businesses doing well.